-- Greater breadth and depth of study: you’ll have the opportunity to be involved in a wider range of project work and study topics to a deeper level, gaining an understanding of advanced mathematical techniques
+- You’ll have the opportunity to be involved in a wider range of project work and study topics to a deeper level, gaining an understanding of advanced mathematical techniques

-We allow you to switch between some of our courses during your degree that you no longer wish to undertake the fourth year, that isn't a problem.
+If you decide during your degree that you no longer wish to undertake the fourth year, that isn't a problem.
 You can switch between the BSc or MMath versions of a course up until the end of your second year, provided you are meeting the required academic standards.
 You can also switch between our Mathematics and Mathematics and Statistics degrees up until the end of your first year.